 A vaccine would not address genes, of course.
 It would address one of the environmental components thought to cause the condition.
 But... hold on, if we're not sure what the environmental causes are, how can we take a vaccine and say it addresses that environmental cause?

 With that question in mind, I approached this research, which came from the chemistry lab of Dr. Mario Monteiro at the University of Guelph.

 I took the step (as always) of reading through the original research paper in the journal Vaccine (in press as of early May, 2013).
-Ahem... that was clearly one more step than most of the reporters who produced articles on the topic (bless their time-strapped hearts).
+That was clearly one more step than some of the reporters who produced articles on the topic (bless their time-strapped hearts).
 See, anyone who said there was a vaccine obviously didn't read or understand the paper.
 Because in the article, there is no vaccine.

 A team of chemists has examined the cell walls of a kind of bacteria (Clostridium bolteae), and have determined that the bacteria can provoke an immune reaction in rabbits.